What Evidence Will Win A Medical Malpractice Case In Connecticut?

 In layperson’s terms, this means that there is a standard to which doctors are held when performing any type of care to a patient, whether that is a diagnosis, a surgical procedure or even a prescription for incorrect medication.
 The plaintiff must then prove that the doctor did not meet the standard care as understood by others in his profession.

-After establishing that plaintiff does indeed an injury or some other consequence of the doctor’s actions or lack thereof, e.g., the patient dies because the doctor failed to find a malignant tumor, there must be sufficient proof that the doctor’s error caused the consequence.
+After establishing that plaintiff did indeed suffer an injury or some other consequence of the doctor’s actions or lack thereof, e.g., the patient dies because the doctor failed to find a malignant tumor, there must be sufficient proof that the doctor’s error caused the consequence.

 Once you present all of your evidence, the defense then has a chance to refute what you think you have proven.
 Generally, expert testimony is required to establish both the standard of care to which the defendant is held and the breach of that standard.
 So if an expert, who would likely be another doctor in the same specialty, testifies that no doctor could have seen the tumor because it was obscured by another organ, the doctor may win the lawsuit.